yoga instructor pay

 You don’t need to sacrifice your well-being just to share your yoga practice with others!

-As horrific as this global virus and self-quarantine is, one small silver lining is that it’s forcing yoga teachers (and teachers in all industries) to think outside the box.
+As horrific as this global virus and self-quarantine was, one small silver lining is that it’s forcing yoga teachers (and teachers in all industries) to think outside the box.
 To step outside the traditional “teach in a studio” model and go into yoga business for themselves.

 I’ve already created a few yoga teacher resources on how to earn more money as a yoga instructor, namely by going online: